 The cedar is found in Southeast Alaska and down the coast of Canada into British Columbia.
 Historically, Alaskan Yellow Cedar was the preferred wood for boat building.
 Master boat builders chose it for its strength, durability and decay resistance.
 These same unique qualities are present in our products today, just as they have been for generations.

-You can depend on many years of service from Port Orford Cedar.
+You can depend on many years of service from Alaskan Yellow Cedar.